davidlukac/routing_debug/README.txt

 to be enabled, which logs additional information to watchdog, in case of _'magic Reflection'_ failure.

+On the main routing debug page, each routing page links both to the actual page (if it's a valid path) and 'devel/menu/item' page for given route.

+Module also provides a block with the same routing information.
+Add the block to your preferred region to always show routing debug information for current path.

 ## Requirements and dependencies

 Module uses some functions from [Devel](https://www.drupal.org/project/devel)